Elements

 A shape is a two-dimensional object; it has height and width but no depth.
 A mass or volume is a three-dimensional shape (or is perceived as such); it has height, width and at least the appearance of depth.

-Straight edges and angular corners create rectilinear shapes.
+Geometric shapes, such as circles, squares, triangles and rectangles, are based on mathematics and have straight edges and regular curves.
+Straight edges and angled lines create rectilinear shapes.
 Curves and rounded forms create curvilinear shapes.

 Color is: